A topic from the subject of Environmental Chemistry in Chemistry.

 Materials:

-- Water samples from various sources (e.g., tap water, bottled water, river water)
+• Water samples from various sources (e.g., tap water, bottled water, river water, rainwater)

 Procedure:

-- Collect water samples: Collect water samples from different sources (e.g., tap, bottled, river).
-Note the source and date of collection.
+1. Collect water samples: Collect water samples from different sources (e.g., tap, bottled, river, rain).
+Note the source, date, time, and location of collection.
+Ensure samples are collected in clean containers.

-- Prepare test tubes: Label test tubes with the source of the water sample and the distilled water control.
+2. Prepare test tubes: Label test tubes clearly with the source of the water sample and the distilled water control.

-- Observe and record results: Observe any changes in color, precipitation, or other reactions in each test tube.
-Record the observations in a table or notebook.
+7. Observe and record results: Observe any changes in color, precipitation, or other reactions in each test tube.
+Record the observations (including color changes, turbidity, etc.) in a detailed data table.
+Include the pH values, dissolved oxygen levels, and nitrate levels (or other test results).

 Key Procedures: